Yes, FSC certified wood can be illegal.

 How should buyers treat FSC-certified suppliers when conducting due diligence?

 FSC-certification can be useful for buyers of wood products.
-The process of conducting due diligence is easier because information about the supply chain is more readily available.
+The process of conducting due diligence can be easier because information about the supply chain is more readily available.
 This lowers the cost of data collection.

 However, FSC-certification can be misleading and cause buyers to lower their due diligence standards for FSC-certified suppliers.

 This article is open source.
 If you would like to suggest changes to this document, or have concerns with any of the information presented here, please leave a comment below.

 TIMBERCHECK™ helps you stay informed of risks in your supply chains.
-Join.
+Subscribe.